Who are good candidates for facial implant surgery?

 A facial implant can improve your appearance and self-image but it can’t necessarily change your look to meet your ideal.
 Unlike a facelift, facial implants are not primarily used to make someone younger, but instead to augment deficient portions of the facial skeleton to produce better harmony.

-For instance, it is common for a young individual undergoing rhinoplasty to also elect to have the chin brought forward with our chin implant San Francisco to obtain the best improvement in their profile.
+For instance, it is common for a young individual undergoing rhinoplasty to also elect to have the chin brought forward with a chin implant to obtain the best improvement in their profile.

 For older individuals, facial implants can be used to help achieve a more youthful appearance by filling out sunken cheeks or enhancing the jawline or chin, two areas that can also lose volume with age.
 Thus facial implants can be placed in conjunction with a face or necklift to better achieve the desired result.